HasangerGames/suroi-wiki/app/(wiki)/weapons/throwables/articles/frag_grenade.md

 - Disadvantages
   - There is a large risk factor to grenade boosting, as interference from obstacles (ie. trees) and other explosions (ie. enemy frag grenades) can make grenade boosting inconsistent and may boost a grenade back to you, exploding you.
-  - Grenade boosts are well telegraphed and can be easily predicted, you can only really use this with scope advantage
+  - Grenade boosts are well telegraphed and can be easily predicted, you can only really use this with scope advantage.
   - It can waste a lot of frags.

 ## Countering